kwfenske/kwfenske.github.io/README.md

 - [Socket and Wrench Sizes](socket-wrench-sizes.pdf) (PDF, 31 KB;
 or [ZIP](socket-wrench-sizes.zip)): Metric tools are normally for metric fasteners and SAE tools for SAE fasteners.
 Some metric sizes (millimeter, mm) are almost the same as SAE sizes (fractional, imperial, inch, standard).
+You may also download the [program](metric-sae-sizes-java.zip) that generated the raw data for this chart.

 ### Icons